rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 #### Custom Commands
 To have custom processing of received messages for a topic, click "Command" and enter a procedure name in the "Command" field.
-The procedure becomes the callback proc for this topic.
+The procedure becomes the callback procedure for this topic.
 <br>
 <br>
 Note: If "Command" is selected,